CodeYourFuture/CYF-Workshops/time-string/index.md

 (10 mins)

 In this directory (`time-string`), create a `package.json` and install Jest as you did in the prep material.
-Once you're set up create a test file, `time-string.test.js`.
+Next, create a test file, `time-string.test.js`.
 In there, write your first test.

 ### 🩺 First steps